Anna-Lee-Jones/Climate-Distance/README.md

 Rounds temperature and rainfall data to desired number of sig fig/decimals, then stacks the climate layers into a raster.
 Finally converts stacked raster into a large .csv file.
 Conversion from .tif raster to .csv requires large RAM and high vector limit so may need to be run separately using this [tiff to csv python script](Tiff_to_CSV.ipynb).

 ## * Choosing an appropriate climate threshold
-This python notebook examines the effect of slope and climate threshold on distance to future analogue usinf 2D simulations, [simulation python notebook](Simulations_climate_distance_github_version.ipynb).
+This python notebook examines the effect of slope and climate threshold on distance to future analogue using 2D simulations, [simulation python notebook](Simulations_climate_distance_github_version.ipynb).
 This document summarises the simulations and mathematically characterised of the effect of slope and threshold on climate distance [simulation notes](Maths_notes_on_climate_distance.pdf).

 ## 3).
 Calculation of climate distances (to be run on cluster)